Kiana-Jafari/Traffic-Sign-Classifier-Application/README.md

 **4. Distribution & Data Augmentation**

-The first histogram shows the distribution of classes (see figure).
+This histogram shows the distribution of classes (see figure).
 It clearly indicates that we have *class imbalance*.
 For this reason, **Image Augmentation** technique is applied to the images.
 The goal is to generate more training data from existing training samples by augmenting the samples via several random transformations that yield believable-looking images.

 <img src='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/Analysis/hist.png' width='400' height='250'></img>

-Other Data Preprocessing techniques used in this project:
+Other Data Preprocessing techniques used in this project include:
 - Converting RGB images to Grayscale: Requires fewer computational resources and memory compared to color images.
 - Histogram Equalization: Uses the image's histogram to determine a transform and adjust contrast.
 - Normalization: Scales the pixel values to fall within the range [0, 1].